-Each day will begin with a guided yoga practice at sunrise overlooking the lake.
+Each day will begin with a guided yoga practice.
 This class is designed for people who have no yoga experience and who suffer from chronic pain, limited motion, and decreased flexibility.

 Shinrin-Yoku - Forest Meditation

 Daily silent walks in the Maine woods will be offered with guided instruction to awaken and track sensory experience as a practice to decrease stress and tension.
-Group discussion after the walk will help participants learn from and teach each other as we discuss what we experienced together.
+Group discussion after the walking practice will help participants learn from each other through sharing personal experiences.

 "Shinrin-Yoku, translated into English as ‘forest bathing', means taking in the forest atmosphere during a leisurely walk.
 It is a therapy that was developed in Japan during the 1980s, becoming a cornerstone of preventive health care and healing in Japanese medicine.